XuRuichen98/XuRuichen98.github.io/index.md

 ***Research Interests***: Algebraic number theory, especially Iwasawa theory, with applications to the Birch-Swinnerton-Dyer conjecture and its generalizations.
-Automorphic forms and automorphic representations and their $p$-adic aspects.
+Automorphic forms and automorphic representations and their p-adic aspects.